Stops & Shops

 You can hike, shop, visit museums & galleries, camp, bike, horseback ride, ski, bird watch, eat and sleep and have a jolly good time.

-There are developed picnic grounds on the road to Sandia Crest and in Cerrillos Hills Historic Park.
+There are developed picnic grounds on the road to Sandia Crest and in Cerrillos Hills State Park.
 And you can find scenic spots to tailgate along the roadside on the Turquoise Trail while enjoying the views.

 Yes, there are a variety of good restaurants, cafes, coffee shops and bars.